rafli07p/pyhron/README.md

-# Enthropy
+# Pyhron

-**Bloomberg-style algorithmic quant research terminal.**

-Enthropy is an integrated platform for quantitative research, algorithmic trading strategy development, and real-time market analysis.
+Pyhron is an integrated platform for quantitative research, algorithmic trading strategy development, and real-time market analysis.
 It unifies market data ingestion, ML-driven signal generation, backtesting, and live execution into a single coherent system.

 ---